Toward Learning POMDPs Beyond Full-Rank Actions and State Observability: Appendix: Omitted Proofs

-The last line unpacks the probability law $\PP$ introduced by Eq. \ref{eqn:n-step-conv} back into matrix notation.
-We can see that splitting the product fo the last line above over $\hist$ and $\ttest$ will reproduce individual rows and columns of $\forw$ and $\back$, respectively.
+The second line unmarginalizes the state, and the third line factorizes the full likelihood in terms of the POMDP's transition and observation conditional likelihoods.
+The last line unpacks the probability law $\PP$ introduced by \cref{eqn:n-step-conv} back into matrix notation.
+We can see that splitting the product for the last line above over $\hist$ and $\ttest$ will reproduce individual rows and columns of $\forw$ and $\back$, respectively.
 Finally, we observe that $\forw$ has taken on the distribution $b_\pi$ as the initial vector in the product.

 \textbf{The Hankel matrix is full-rank}: Since we know a submatrix of $\forw$ formed a subselection of rows is full-rank then the full forward matrix $\forw$ is full-rank as well.
 Thus, we know that both of the $\back$ and $\forw$ are full-rank.
 This means we can find $|S|$ linearly-independent rows of $\back$ and $|S|$ linearly-independent columns of $\forw$, which we assemble into submatrices $K$ and $W$ respectively.
 We observe, then, that $K$ and $W$ are full-rank and square.
 The product $K \cdot W$, then, must also be full-rank and square.
 When we multiply $\forw \cdot \back = \HH$, we observe, then, that $K \cdot W$ is a submatrix of $\HH$.
 Then we know that so $\rank(H) = |S|$. \end{proof}